yogitapatil74/Data-Cleaning-Automation/README.md

-# Data-Cleaning-Automation
+# Data Cleaning & Workflow Automation
 Automated Python pipeline for data preprocessing and standardization.
 Features modular OOP design and professional logging.
-# Data Cleaning & Workflow Automation

 ##  Overview
 As highlighted in my CV, I developed this automation script to handle messy datasets.
 It replaces manual Excel cleaning with a Python-based pipeline, improving processing efficiency by **40%**.